ppy/osu-wiki/news/2021-07-20-project-loved-july-2021.md

 236 BPM, 4:08 | 4.28★, 5.21★\
 *description written by [Wesley](https://osu.ppy.sh/users/2407265)*

-This month we have *Kurikaeshi Hitosubu* going for Loved, made by Magiyu.
-A mapper you might not know as they are a fairly old mapper (and player!)
+This month going for Loved we have *Kurikaeshi Hitosubu* made by Magiyu, a mapper you might not know as they are a fairly old mapper (and player!)

-The map has two difficulties, both of them shouldn't be *too* hard for most players as they are of a fairly low star rating.
-Both of the difficulties focus mostly on stair-like patterns which might give you some issues playing through, however are very rewarding to play.
+The map has two difficulties, both of which shouldn't be *too* hard for most players as they are of a fairly low star rating.
+Both difficulties focus mostly on stair-like patterns which might give you some issues playing through, but are nonetheless very rewarding to play.
 Give the map a spin and see what you can achieve!

 [![](/wiki/shared/news/2021-07-20-project-loved-july-2021/20296.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})